Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: Introduction

-Particle-in-cell (PIC) simulations can self-consistently capture the spatial variations and non-Maxwellian particle distributions present in DCMS.\cite{birdsall1991particle} Many studies have exploited the azimuthal symmetry of DCMS devices to model the discharge with 2D-RZ PIC simulation.\cite{kondo2001axisymmetrical,kolev2005influence,main2025modeling} \citet{kolev2005influence} studied the dependence of DCMS on pressure and the cathode electron reflection coefficient $C_r$ using 2D-RZ PIC simulation with a fixed external circuit.
-Varying $C_r$ directly affects recapture because reflection increases the probability that a CSE collides with the neutral gas and is transported away from the cathode. \citet{ryabinkin2021structure} measured the V-P dependence of DCMS with 2D-RZ PIC simulations.
-They measured a V-P curve with a maximum in $V_d$ at 1 mTorr, a minimum at 3 mTorr, and an increase in $V_d$ from 3 to 10 mTorr.
-The monotonic V-P curve seen in experiment has not previously been realized with self-consistent simulation.
+Particle-in-cell (PIC) simulations can self-consistently capture the spatial variations and non-Maxwellian particle distributions present in DCMS.\cite{birdsall1991particle} Many studies have exploited the azimuthal symmetry of DCMS devices to model the discharge with 2D-RZ PIC simulation.\cite{kondo2001axisymmetrical,kolev2005influence,main2026modeling} \citet{kolev2005influence} studied the dependence of DCMS on pressure and the cathode electron reflection coefficient $C_{\rm r}$ using 2D-RZ PIC simulation with a fixed external circuit.
+Varying $C_{\rm r}$ directly affects recapture because reflection increases the probability that a CSE collides with the neutral gas and is transported away from the cathode. \citet{ryabinkin2021structure} measured the $V$-$p$ dependence of DCMS with 2D-RZ PIC simulations.
+Their simulated $V$-$p$ curve was non-monotonic, exhibiting a maximum in $V$ at 1 mTorr, a minimum at 3 mTorr, and an increase in $V$ from 3 to 10 mTorr.
+In contrast, experiments consistently report a monotonic decrease of $V$ with increasing $p$, a trend that has not previously been reproduced with self-consistent simulation.